ARTP 291Q: Special Topics in Digital Arts – Performative Video Acts

 Chris IrvinDue to the popularity of transmedia, hyperlinked content, and virtual production, immersive design is providing storytellers and artists with innovative approaches that augment traditional linear storytelling.
 As a result, the future generation of artists and designers must be adept at working with all story-driven media and processes, including worldbuilding, interactive media, and live audience environments.
 This course will allow students to explore this shift in the media landscape as well as act as a platform for working in teams to create their own immersive narrative-based experiences.

-THEA 387 - Digital Animation
+THEA 368 – Digital Media Production

-The Digital Arts Initiative is spearheaded by the Hixson-Lied College of Fine and Performing Arts and is a collaborative effort among faculty from the Department of Art and Art History, the Johnny Carson School of Theatre and Film, and the School of Music to provide interested students from all majors hands-on experience applying current technology to the arts.
+The Digital Arts Initiative is spearheaded by the Hixson-Lied College of Fine and Performing Arts and is a collaborative effort among faculty from the Department of Art and Art History, the Johnny Carson School of Theatre and Film, and the Glenn Korff School of Music to provide interested students from all majors hands-on experience applying current technology to the arts.

 Students at the University of Nebraska–Lincoln interested in the potential of collaboration with their peers in art, music, theatre, film, computer science, and related areas may also enjoy a focused study in digital arts.
 By expanding the student’s understanding of the application of technology in the arts, the Digital Arts Initiative will enhance the student’s creative options within their major.
 These elective classes will bring together students from various disciplines to share their unique perspectives.
 Faculty members include professionals who are committed to helping students achieve their full artistic and technical potential.
 Standards are rigorous, and expectations are high.